 Stop #1: Stanley Park

-really does live up to expectations.
+Stanley Park really does live up to expectations.
 It’s the best place in Vancouver to people watch, take in some classic West Coast scenery, spot wildlife and just hang out.
-Best of all you can cycle around the 8.8km seawall in double-quick time and see everything from the sea planes taking off in Coal Harbour, the totem poles, Siwash Rock and the beaches
+Best of all you can cycle around the 8.8km seawall in double-quick time and see everything from the sea planes taking off in Coal Harbour, the totem poles, Siwash Rock and the beaches.

 Bike hire is available from a cluster of bikes stores five minutes walk away on the corner of Denman and West Georgia.

 If the weather is good, buy a picnic lunch from one of the grocery stores near Denman and Robson, just around the corner from the bike stores, and dine alfresco on one of the beaches.
 Allow two or three hours to enjoy this Vancouver highlight.